Nick Semenkovich

 LinkedIn

-Prior to my fellowship, I completed an Internal Medicine residency at the Brigham and Women's Hospital in Boston.
+Previously, I was a research-track instructor and attending physician at Washington University, within the Division of Oncology, and member of the Siteman Cancer Center.
+I completed my postdoctoral studies with Dr. Aadel Chaudhuri and my fellowship in Endocrinology, Metabolism, and Lipid Research at WashU, through the Physician Scientist Traning Program.
+Prior to fellowship, I was an Internal Medicine resident at the Brigham and Women's Hospital in Boston.
 I did my MD/PhD at WashU (as part of the NIH Medical Scientist Training Program), where I was advised by Dr. Jeff I. Gordon and funded by the NHGRI.
 My PhD thesis in genetics explored the impact of the gut microbiota on host epigenetic signaling, as assayed by ATAC-seq.

 I graduated from MIT with degrees in Course 6 (Computer Science) and Course 7 (Biology), and briefly spent time at Google working on a framework to manage extremely large scientific datasets.
 At MIT, I also served as Editor in Chief of the student newspaper The Tech.